Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Results

 This is necessary to ensure that PBCs can be used.
 The simulated section of the magnetic pattern then consists of $2m$ islets and buffers.
 Note that this section can be much smaller than the total length of the islet pattern ($\approx$\SI{1}{mm}).
-For each design, configuration, and frequency, the following procedure was then repeated: During the calculation of $\Energy{Ph}$ with Eq. \ref{eq:SAWEnergy}, the islets were placed upon the LiTaO$_3$ substrate with $\approx3$ wavelengths thickness, which is thick enough to capture almost all of the total SAW energy.
-The density of the substrate was taken to be \SI{7450}{kg/m^3} \cite{Jain2013MaterialsProject, MaterialLiTaO3} and its stiffness matrix was approximated as isotropic and calculated with $C_{11} = \rho v_l^2, \, C_{44} = \rho v_t^2$ \cite{Landau1960TOE}.

-The initial magnetization configuration of the islets was set along the OOP axis and neighboring islets are initialized either with parallel or antiparallel magnetization, depending on the state of the device, after which this state was relaxed at $\alpha = 1$ under the influence of (i) demagnetization energy, (ii) exchange energy with stiffness $\ssub{A}{ex}$, (iii) OOP uniaxial anisotropy with strength $\Ku$ and (iv) Zeeman energy of a \SI{50}{mT} external field along the x-axis.
+For each design, configuration, and frequency, the following procedure was then repeated: The initial magnetization configuration of the islets was set along the OOP axis and neighboring islets are initialized either with parallel or antiparallel magnetization, depending on the state of the device, after which this state was relaxed at $\alpha = 1$ under the influence of (i) demagnetization energy, (ii) exchange energy with stiffness $\ssub{A}{ex}$, (iii) OOP uniaxial anisotropy with strength $\Ku$ and (iv) Zeeman energy of a \SI{50}{mT} external field along the x-axis.
 For the simulations themselves, $\alpha = 0.05$ was set and the (v) magneto-elastic energy with saturation magnetization $\ssub{\lambda}{s}$ was added to energy terms (i) to (iv).
 Then, the SAW was activated and the simulation proceeded with a time discretization of $\Delta t = \frac{1}{50 \ssub{f}{SAW}}$.
-At each time step, $\dSTO$ was calculated according to Eq. \ref{eq:dSijCalcTheory} for a \SI{1}{mm} long islet pattern.
+At each time step, $\dSTO$ was calculated according to Eq. \ref{eq:dSijCalcTheory} for a \SI{1}{mm} long islet pattern where $\Energy{Ph}$ was determined in a pre-simulation step using COMSOL\textsuperscript{\textregistered} \cite{COMSOL} and scaled according to $\Energy{Ph} \propto f$.
 The simulation concludes when, for 50 consecutive time steps (one period of the SAW), the relative change in $\dSTO$ is less than $10^{-5}$ or its absolute change is less than $10^{-3}\,\si{dB}$:

 This convergence criterion, while equivalent to requiring a constant energy flow because $\dSTO \propto \ssub{R}{T}$, is better suited for practical applications.
 The final $\dSTO$ value is then determined by averaging $\dSTO$ over these 50 time steps to further mitigate numerical noise.